giselled02/rockfield/README.md

 ## Testing

+- I tested that the website works on Google Chrome and apples Safari
+- I confirmed the project is responsive and function on all screen sizes using the devtools device toolbar
+- I confirmed that the header, main content and footer are readable and easy to understand
+- I confirmed that the form will not be able to be submitted without filling out all the appropriate information

 ### Validator Testing

 - No HTML errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/#textarea)
 - No CSS errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/), one warning was issued to do with the imported Google fonts

 ## Deployment